-Autumn officially starts mid-late Autumn in Japan.
+Autumn officially starts mid-late September in Japan.
 Autumn is always my favourite season because of the perfect weather, the changing colours, and seasonal shopping.
 What am I forgetting?
 Right, food.
-Here, let us take a look at 9 incredible autumn Japanese food and drinks to enjoy in Japan!
+Here, let us take a look at 9 incredible autumn Japanese foods and drinks to enjoy in Japan!

 Typical fall-themed meals in the West include ingredients such as turkey, pumpkins, squash, sweet potatoes, and crisp apples.
 However, there are many different fall ingredients and traditions around the globe.
 For example, mooncakes in China, chestnut stuffing in France, chocolate nut cake in Mexico…